SteppenWolfFenrir/today-i-learned/README.md

 **Today I Learned** is a React-based application designed for users to document and categorize short notes about new experiences, ideas, or knowledge.
 The project demonstrates modern React development practices and emphasizes clean, maintainable code.

+## Check out the live demo of the project on [GitHub Pages.](https://steppenwolffenrir.github.io/today-i-learned/)

 ## **Description**

 This project serves as a learning exercise, focusing on building a dynamic user interface using React.
 It highlights how to manage state effectively and structure components for a responsive and intuitive experience.